Running A Business

 Fortunately, there are multiple options for taking on additional talent.
 You can contract out work until you have enough demand to bring on a full-time employee.
 You can also take on paid interns to help with basic work and then train them to become staff.
 Finally, you can hire part-time work with the goal of bringing them on full time once your business grows into it.

-While this guide has covered many of the big issues that new business owners worry about, you’ll also need to overcome several miscellaneous challenges during your first year.
+While this guide has covered many of the big obstacles that startup businesses face, you’ll also need to overcome several miscellaneous challenges during your first year.
 A few common tasks and mishaps that business owners face include:

 • Creating company documents and infrastructure.
 Within the first year, you’ll likely create a company handbook as well as several policies and rules for how your business operates.